mitre/tmnt/docs/source/quickstart.rst

   python bin/prepare_corpus.py --vocab_size 2000 --file_pat '*.txt' --tr_input_dir ./train-txt-files/ --tst_input_dir ./test-txt-files/ --tr_vec_file ./train.2k.vec --vocab_file ./2k.vocab  --tst_vec_file ./test.2k.vec --txt_mode

-TMNT does it's own pre-processing of the text and includes a built-in stop-word list for English to remove certain common terms that tend to act as distractors for the purposes of generating coherent topics.
+TMNT does its own rudimentary pre-processing of the text and includes a built-in stop-word list for English to remove certain common terms that tend to act as distractors for the purposes of generating coherent topics.
 This pre-processing is implemented in Python and relatively unoptimized.
-Fortunately, the pre-processing need only be done once, up front, in order to experiment with a wide variety of topic model variations.